CHANGES TO INTERBANK OFFERED RATES (IBORS) AND OTHER BENCHMARK RATES

 Certain interest rate benchmarks are, or may in the future become, subject to ongoing international, national and other regulatory guidance, reform and proposals for reform.

-It is not yet certain how or to what extent any alternative benchmark rates will be developed or applied to financial products.
-Parties entering into transactions that use IBORS as benchmarks are exposed to the risk that the reforms and/or transition processes may:
+While certain regulators and industry working groups convened by regulators have issued recommendations for alternative benchmark rates, it is not yet certain to what extent any alternative benchmark rates will gain market acceptance or be applied to financial products.
+Parties who have entered or are entering into transactions that use IBORS as benchmarks are exposed to the risk that the reforms and/or transition processes may:

 i. result in the discontinuation of one or more IBORs;

 ii. result in one or more IBORs performing differently than in the past;

 iii. require a need to determine or agree a successor or alternative reference rate;

 iv. require adjustments to the identified fallback alternative reference rate, which may include incorporation of a term structure methodology, the addition of a credit spread component, and any other applicable modifications;